-How CBD Can Help Anyone
+How HEMP Can Help Anyone

-Cannabidiol (CBD) is one of the hottest items in the world today.
+HEMP is one of the hottest items in the world today.
 Alongside tetrahydrocannabinol (THC), the two have helped usher cannabis out of the illicit era and onto a growing number of legal, mainstream markets.
 As such, nations across the globe have begun to embrace the cannabinoid.

-Today in the U.S., an array of THC and CBD products allow consumers and patients to incorporate cannabis into their lifestyle as they see fit.
+Today in the U.S., an array of THC and HEMP products allow consumers and patients to incorporate cannabis into their lifestyle as they see fit.
 Standard ingestion methods like flower and full spectrum oil remain popular.
 As do edibles where snacks have expanded as well.
 Offerings now include the classic gummy as well as nuts and artisanal oils, just to name a few.

 Thankfully, in recent years, a growing number of lab studies have begun to turn what was once a trickle of information into a steady flow of results.
-Below are some of the medical conditions commonly associated with CBD wellness and some recent lab results concerning them.
+Below are some of the medical conditions commonly associated with HEMP wellness and some recent lab results concerning them.

 Anxiety or Depression